dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

   EXPECT_THAT(3, InClosedRange(4, 6));
 ```

-would generate a failure that contains the text:
+would generate m_a failure that contains the text:

 ```shell
   Expected: in closed range (4, 6)